Should Sunscreen be Used Every Day?

 - Zinc Oxide SPF 2-20 depending on how much is used

 - Red Raspberry Seed Oil (SPF 25-50)

-Red Raspberry and Carrot Seed Oil aren’t always easy to find, but they are two very powerful natural ingredients that have great sunscreen power.
+Red Raspberry Oil isn't always easy to find, but it is a powerful natural ingredient that has great sunscreen power.
 When making your own sunscreen at home, please note that everyone has very different skin tones and skin complexion — some of us burn more easily than others and require more SPF protection.
 Don’t be afraid to mix and match ingredient types and quantity until you find what works for you!

 Here is a go-to sunscreen formula that works for children and adults that use 6 all natural ingredients:

 - ½ cup almond oil - you can sub in olive oil too

 - ¼ cup coconut oil (natural SPF 4)